LucaNagel/bloch_sim_gui/README.md

 ## Acknowledgments

-This project is based on [code originally developed by Brian Hargreaves at Stanford University](http://mrsrl.stanford.edu/~brian/blochsim/).
+This project is based on [code](http://mrsrl.stanford.edu/~brian/blochsim/) originally developed by Brian Hargreaves at Stanford University.
+Currently (11/2025) it is unfortunately not available.
 A python adaption of this code can be found [here](https://github.com/ZhengguoTan/BlochSim).

 - Original Bloch simulator by Brian Hargreaves, Stanford University
 - NumPy and SciPy communities